JosephPoncini/MC_EightToTenEndpoints/README.md

 // Note: Restaurant in my files is spelled incorectly as "restaraunt"... please excuse my third grde level of spelling.
 Thanks

-// Peer Reviewed By:
+// Peer Reviewed By: Sinatha Chin

-// Peer Review:
+// Peer Review: Everything looks good!
+I tested it on swagger and postman and it all checks out. =) Great job on your code.